For me, street photography is all about traveling light, and I get really want to be walking the streets with a big bag full of lenses.

 The Fuji film 27-millimeter pancake lens.

-There’s just something about grabbing your camera and getting on the road and going out and choose some great photography, and that’s what I love about Fuji’s amazing color with a simple setup.
+There’s just something about grabbing your camera and getting on the road and going out and choose some great photography, and that’s what I love about Fuji’s fantastic color with a simple setup.

-This lens with video captures some incredible colors and even some good depth of field for such a small lens.
+This lens with video captures some great colors and even some good depth of field for such a small lens.

 This lens cannot be wrong packs a punch in, small package.